 There’s also a theory that creatine HCl absorbs more easily in the stomach, therefore we need less of it to achieve the same results.
 That’s why creatine HCl typically comes in scoops of 750mg, while regular creatine monohydrate is recommended in doses of 5 to 10 grams.

 There really haven’t been many studies that show that HCl is more effective than regular creatine.
-One study that was authored by the co-inventor of creatine HCl showed that after consuming it, studies had more creatine in their plasma than they did when they consumed standard creatine monohydrate.
+One study that was authored by the co-inventor of creatine HCl showed that after consuming it, subjects had more creatine in their plasma than they did when they consumed standard creatine monohydrate.
 However, that doesn’t necessarily mean it’s a better supplement — in fact, it may mean that it’s less effective since it’s possible that more creatine went to the plasma and less went to the muscles.
 That’s not to say that it’s definitely less effective than monohydrate, rather there simply isn’t enough evidence to make a claim either way.

 But there are still pros to this product: it’s easier to digest, it’s third party tested for banned substances and impurities by Informed Choice, and it’s made in a Good Manufacturing Practices facility, which means it’s subject to regulations enforced by the FDA to ensure purity.
 So the level of quality control is pretty high for this product.